gert7/srt.nvim/README.md

 ### Window sync

-srt.nvim can also synchronize two windows marked with the `SrtSyncWindow` command, moving the cursor and centering all other marked windows to the subtitle that best matches with the current time.
+srt.nvim can also synchronize two windows marked with the `SrtSyncWindow` command, moving the cursor and centering all marked windows to the subtitle that best matches with the current time.
 This is useful for keeping a translation open in another window.